Updated 11th January 2026

 What is Peptide Receptor Radionuclide Therapy (PRRT)?

-Therapy refers to the idea that we are using this combination of Peptides, Receptors, and Radionuclides to Treat these targeted tumor cells, improveFor those who are still not sure what it’s all about.
+Therapy refers to the idea that we are using this combination of Peptides, Receptors, and Radionuclides to Treat these targeted tumour cells, improveFor those who are still not sure what it’s all about.
 This is a non-surgical treatment which is normally administered intravenously.
 It’s based on the use of somatostatin receptors to attract a ‘radiopeptide’.
 The radiopeptide is a combination of a somatostatin analogue and a radioactive material.
 As we already know, somatostatin analogues (i.e. Lanreotide/Octreotide) are a NET cell targeting drug using somatostatin receptors, so when combined with radioactivity, it binds with the NET cells and delivers a high dose of targeted radiation to the cancer while preserving healthy tissue in an attempt to reduce or kill tumours.
 In general, patients tend to receive up to 4 sessions spaced apart by at least 2 months.
 PRRT will not work on all NETs and not everyone will be suited to this treatment.
 In general, for this treatment to be more successful, you must have somatostatin receptors in your tumours.
 Success rates are not 100% – it should not be considered a cure or ‘magic bullet’.
 However, the results are said to be pretty good in comparison to other therapies.
 The NETTER-1 trial data which has led to formal approval in Europe, USA and other areas, can be found here.

-Who can get LU177 Lutathera?
+Who can get LU177 Lutathera following the clinical trial NETTER-1?

 As examples: